datacraft-dsc/DEPs/0/README.md

 Unlike Assets, the state of a Listing is assumed to be mutable, e.g. pricing may chnage over time.
 Furthermore, it is possible for a single Asset to be listed multiple times (e.g. in different marketplaces, or under different terms).

+## Marketplace

+A Marketplace is a service or software product that enables buyers and sellers of data to discover Assets, validate and verify trust attributes, and perform economic transactions such as buying access to these Assets.

+Marketplace operators may choose who is allowed to make use of the marketplace functionality: it could be open to all in the ecosystem, or restricted to a trusted set of participants.

 ## Ocean Network